syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 ## Change DataFormGroupItem visibility

-You can change the Groupitem's visibility by using the [IsVisible] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~IsVisible.html) property in the `DataFormGroupItem`.
+You can change the Group's visibility by using the [IsVisible] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemBase~IsVisible.html) property in the `DataFormGroupItem`.

 ### Runtime